 The Recital Certificate allows you discover repertoire beyond that of graded exams, and explore works that specifically appeal to you.
 You will need to select your own programme of works, and there are no scales, sight-reading or aural tests.

-There is greater emphasis is placed on creating sense of performance, including the ability to present a programme that is technically and musically secure.
+There is greater emphasis placed on creating sense of performance, including the ability to present a programme that is technically and musically secure.
 Variety is important and the Certificate offers a lot of freedom in the selection process.

 Part of the preparation for this exam choice includes: